 Viewing the libraries associated with a file

-- Open the file in the editor or select it in the Project view and click on the Status bar.
-GoLand opens a pop-up window that lists the libraries associated with the current file.
+Open the file in the editor or select it in the Project view and click on the Status bar.
+GoLand opens a popup that lists the libraries associated with the current file.
 To change the list, click the Libraries in scope links and edit the scope settings in the Manage Scope dialog that opens.

 Deleting a library